purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-pid.rst

 turnAngle
 ~~~~~~~~~

-Turns the robot clockwise in place (using closed-loop control).
-Blocks while the robot is turning.
+Turns the robot clockwise in place with units of motor degrees (using closed-loop control).
+Blocks
+while the robot is turning.

 .. tabs ::
    .. tab :: Prototype